EudyContreras/Othello-FX/README.md

 #### Agent Manager

 The [Agent Manager](https://github.com/EudyContreras/Othello-FX-Framework/blob/master/Othello%20FX%20Edu/src/main/AgentManager.java) is the class you will use to run your agents.
 In order to run your agent simply create an instance of your agent and pass it through the second parametter of the instance of Othello just how it is shown below.
+The game manager will allow you to pass one or two agents.
+The first agent must always be PlayerOne while the second must always be PlayerTwo.
+The player type is determine by the turn.
+Player one always starts.

 > Agent Manager class main launcher application
 ```java